Judge signs off on $600 million Ohio train derailment settlement but residents still have questions

 Preliminary approval for the settlement came late Tuesday, so now lawyers involved in the case will return to the community to answer more questions about the deal Atlanta-based Norfolk Southern agreed to this spring.

-But Morgan said this deal won't affect possible future lawsuits against the Environmental Protection Agency, which is overseeing the cleanup, or any other government entity.
-Those agencies weren't defendants in this lawsuit, but there has been significant confusion because broad language in the fine print of the agreement mentions that “governmental agencies, entities, and authorities, whether federal, state, county, or local, their employees, officers, agents, members, and volunteers” are among the released parties.
+Neither the Environmental Protection Agency, which is overseeing the cleanup, nor any other government entity was a defendant, but there has been significant confusion about whether possible future lawsuits against them could be affected because broad language in the fine print of the agreement mentions that “governmental agencies, entities, and authorities, whether federal, state, county, or local, their employees, officers, agents, members, and volunteers” are among the released parties.

-“Our pitch to the community is please give us time to explain why we think this is fair,” Morgan said.

 “I just don’t understand why they’re trying to make us sign away rights that we have,” said Jami Wallace, who left her home after the derailment.